Pre-commit

 you are not committing a not up-to-date file.
 However, this also includes tasks such as styling, formatting, making

-sure all tests succeeds etc. All these mental to-do notes does not mix well with the principal of remembering to commit
+sure all tests succeed, etc. All these mental to-do notes do not mix well with the principal of remembering to commit

-The obvious solution to this problem is to automate all or some of our mental task every time that we do a commit.
+The obvious solution to this problem is to automate all or some of our mental tasks every time that we make a commit.
 This

-is where pre-commit hooks comes into play, as they can help us attach additional tasks that should be run every time
+is where pre-commit hooks come into play, as they can help us attach additional tasks that should be run every time

 that we do a git commit